abuhelos/weather-app/README.md

 HourlyForecast.jsx:

 - Functions
-  - temperatureConverter: Converts temperature from Kelvin to Farenheit
+  - temperatureConverter: Converts temperature from Kelvin to Fahrenheit
   - timeConverter: Converts unix time into the time of day
 - convertedData constant converts the time and temperature components from the array provided by the parent using the above functions
 - Rendering
-  - Used Recharts (see references) to create a line chart to visualize the hourly temperature and humidty forecast.
+  - Used Recharts (see references) to create a line chart to visualize the hourly temperature and humidity forecast.
 It features a responsive container, tooltip animation, and a legend.

 Preview.jsx:

 - Uses the props given by the parent to render a preview of the current weather of the intended location.
-- Has a temperatureConverter function to convert Kelvin to Farenheit and a trashIcon that when clicked will remove the component from the saved weather array.
+- Has a temperatureConverter function to convert Kelvin to Fahrenheit and a trashIcon that when clicked will remove the component from the saved weather array.

 WeeklyForecast.jsx: